-5.1 The Charity Commission may examine RSF's Safeguarding policy and procedures and will hold Trustees to account if things go wrong.
-They may also refer RSF to relevant safeguarding agencies where concerns exist.
 This policy complies with legislation, guidance and best practice and we will review it, every 12 months, following significant and relevant changes in legislation or guidance or following a serious safeguarding incident12.
 This will ensure the policy is responsive to change, current affairs, trends and themes and is founded on the most current evidence base.

-5.2 Trustees hold responsibility for making sure RSF fulfils its safeguarding obligations, even though some activities are delegated to others2.
+5.2 Trustees hold responsibility for making sure RSF fulfils its safeguarding obligations to protect everyone, even though some activities are delegated to others2.
 Some Trustees have expertise in safeguarding.
-They are also supported by the Governance Advisory Group, Designated Safeguarding Lead, Deputy Designated Safeguarding Lead x 2 and an external Safeguarding Consultant.
+They are also supported by the Governance Advisory Group, Designated Safeguarding Lead andDeputy Designated Safeguarding Lead x 2.
+All staff hold the responsibility to Recognise, Respond, Report and Record all safeguarding concerns and incidents.
+This is further embedded within the staff induction training, Whistleblowing Policy and Code of Conduct which is signed by all staff, contractors, Trustees and Advisors.